Editor’s note: This article was last updated on 15 June, 2022 to include more up-to-date stats and information about Xamarin and React Native.

-- Performance: Xamarin apps are known for having almost native-like performance levels
+First is performance; Xamarin apps are known for having almost native-like performance levels.

-- Complete development ecosystem: C#, .Net, and Microsoft Visual Studio with Xamarin are all you need to build mobile apps with Xamarin, making it one of the most complete cross-platform mobile app development frameworks out there
+Second is Xamarin’s complete development ecosystem: C#, .Net, and Microsoft Visual Studio are all you need to build mobile apps with Xamarin, making it one of the most complete cross-platform mobile app development frameworks out there.

-- Seamless user experience: Xamarin.Forms allows you to take advantage of standard interface elements by providing a library of templates so that you can reuse your code across different platforms.
-You can also use Xamarin.iOS and Xamarin.Android for manual customization, if needed
+Next is the seamless user experience.
+Xamarin.Forms allows you to take advantage of standard interface elements by providing a library of templates so that you can reuse your code across different platforms.
+You can also use Xamarin.iOS and Xamarin.Android for manual customization, if needed.

 Now let’s zoom in on some of the drawbacks associated with writing cross-platform mobile apps in Xamarin.

-- Updates delay: Whenever new platform features or updates roll out, there is usually a delay until these changes are reflected in the Xamarin tools, which may cause issues with your app
+First is the update delay.
+Whenever new platform features or updates roll out, there is usually a delay until these changes are reflected in the Xamarin tools, which may cause issues with your app.

-- Large app size: Xamarin apps can add around 5 megabytes for releases and 20 megabytes for debug builds, making them larger than native apps.
-This is primarily due to the libraries used to translate C# calls into native calls
+Second is the larger app size.
+Xamarin apps can add around five megabytes for releases and 20 megabytes for debug builds, making them larger than native apps.
+This is primarily due to the libraries used to translate C# calls into native calls.

-- Heavy graphics: Xamarin is great for apps with a simple UI.
-However, building complex applications or mobile games with Xamarin might not be the best thing to do as you will have to spend a lot of time writing platform-specific code, which defeats the purpose of using it
+Xamarin is great for apps with a simple UI.
+However, building complex applications or mobile games with Xamarin might not be the best thing to do, as you will have to spend a lot of time writing platform-specific code, which defeats the purpose of using it.

-- Platform-specific code: You might need to re-write some parts of the UI in your app in native code.
+Finally, you might need to rewrite some parts of the UI in your app in native code.
 That means that you will need some knowledge in native programming languages such as Kotlin or Java for Android, and Swift or Objective-C for iOS

 The following is a partial list of tools and libraries designed to improve the Xamarin developer experience.